Analytical Provisioning for Attention-FFN Disaggregated LLM Serving under Stochastic Workloads: Mathematical Model

-This linear model, where latency comprises a fixed startup cost \(\beta_C \) plus a bandwidth-dependent term proportional to data volume \(\alpha_C B\), is the foundational model for distributed communication and has been validated extensively in GPU clusters \cite{narayanan2021efficient,li2024flash}.
+\textbf{Communication.} The round-trip communication cost per Attention instance is $t_C(rB) = \alpha_C (rB) + \beta_C$, where $\beta_C$ is a fixed startup cost and $\alpha_C (rB)$ is the bandwidth-dependent term.
+This is the standard model for distributed communication, validated extensively in GPU clusters \citep{narayanan2021efficient,li2024flash}.